Why YOU Cannot Pass the CPA Exam

 3) Were never taught key planning strategies – Yes, they REALLY matter!
 I’m going to keep this one brief, because there are so many strategies involved with taking the CPA exam, and I cover them in detail within my email newsletter, which you can subscribe to below.
 The bottom line is that there are many factors at play, and it is critical for you to approach studying for the CPA exam with the right strategies.

 4) Don’t have a CPA exam prep course that fits your learning needs – You might be one of the many people who just buy the prep course your CPA firm or friend recommended.
 If you haven’t made this mistake yet, good!
 Don’t simply go with a prep course without really understanding all the course options.
 An extremely important factor that most don’t even think about are the instructor personalities.
 The market has quite the assortment of CPA exam review course instructor personalities.
 If you think they are all the same, then it’s a good thing you stumbled across this article.
 You have to find a personality that meets your learning needs.
-Check out my review of CPA exam review courses, and learn about the different options on the market.
+Check out my review of the best CPA review courses, and learn about the different options on the market.

 5) You are not focusing on improving your weaknesses during the heart of the prep course – Whatever you do, do not skip sections within your CPA exam prep.
 Just please don’t!
 Avoiding your weaknesses during the primary prep sessions is EXTREMELY easy to do, but it is also going to be a habit that will seriously reduce your chances of passing.
 Make sure you are putting the time in for areas of study that you just don’t like or aren’t that good at.
 You have to learn them too, and it’s going to cut it by briefing over those areas at the last minute.